 Our philosophy is to deliver the intellectual edge for our future force.

-Collaboration with VCDF, Defence Personnel and Joint Capability Groups, as well as our international partners, in joint force design and development is critical; training and education needs of the future force must be included in joint force design at the earliest stages.
+Collaboration with VCDF, the Services, Defence People Group and Joint Capability Group, as well as our international partners is an important responsibility.
+We must ensure we meet the needs of the contemporary ADF that we serve, while also ensuring that the training and education needs of the future force are included in joint force design at the earliest stages.
 Engagement with foreign militaries and institutions will assist the college to remain well-informed of global JPME developments, and enable the professional development of foreign military personnel.

 Mastery of the profession of arms is a critical warfighting edge for the Australian Defence Force.
 We will not tolerate mediocrity, but rather will nurture ongoing professional discourse, research and scholarship, while embracing excellence in joint warfighting as the highest military virtue.
+In doing so, we build the intellectual edge in our people, while concurrently assisting to build an institutional intellectual edge for ADF and wider Defence activities.
 We will strive to be the ‘best of breed’ in global JPME institutions.